vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *tatprathāprasarāśleṣabhuvi tvaindropalakṣite* //19//

-*jñātṛ jñānamayākāramananān mantrarūpiṇī * /
+*jñātṛjñānamayākāramananān mantrarūpiṇī * /

 The *śrīvidyā* is the Goddess in mantra form.
 She is thought \( *manana* \), intelligence or consciousness, a condition described as consisting of \(or resulting from\) the unifying interaction \( *saṁgha ṭ ṭ a* \) 5 of Śiva and Śakti, since the mantra is the locus of this interaction.
 Being divine, this interaction takes place on the supreme plane of the eternal Brahman, a plane where Śiva and Śakti, in their embrace and interpenetration, expand and transform themselves into \(and therefore adhere to\) the cosmos.
 The *śrīvidyā* is thus, like the *śrīcakra* , a symbolic form of the cosmic activity of the Goddess.
 This creative action of Śiva and Śakti is called “Indraic”

-because, bringing about the universe which is ruled by *māyā* , it is similar to the action of the god Indra, who is conceived since the *Ṛ * gveda 6 as taking up many forms thanks to his magical power, his *māyā* .
+because, bringing about the universe which is ruled by *māyā* , it is similar to the action of the god Indra, who is conceived since the *ṛ* gveda 6 as taking up many forms thanks to his magical power, his *māyā* .
 This activity, too, though important, is nevertheless, for the supreme godhead, not a main trait but a secondary one.

 66
 The supreme energy is the mother of these \[deities\] taken

 together. //20//

-*teṣāṁ samaṣṭ irūpeṇa parāśaktis tu mātṛ kā * //20//
+*teṣāṁ samaṣṭ irūpeṇa parāśaktis tu mātṛkā * //20//

 The *śrīvidyā* as supreme power \( *parā śakti* \) made up of the coalescence of Śiva and Śakti appears thus as the mother of all the deities and of the cosmos, which issues from her.
-The term describing this creative aspect is *mātṛ kā* , which denotes also the fi fty phonemes of the Sanskrit alphabet taken together, that is, the totality of the Word \( *mātṛ kā* can also designate one of these phonemes, being in that case a synonym of *varṇa* or *akṣara* \).
+The term describing this creative aspect is *mātṛkā* , which denotes also the fi fty phonemes of the Sanskrit alphabet taken together, that is, the totality of the Word \( *mātṛkā* can also designate one of these phonemes, being in that case a synonym of *varṇa* or *akṣara* \).

 The *śrīvidyā * is therefore described here as including, or being, both the whole pantheon and the whole universe and, implicitly, the totality of the Word: the three levels, that is, of *vāc* issuing from *paravāc* and going down to *vaikharī* .
-7 This allows Amṛ tānanda to end his commentary on the last half-stanza by saying: “What is expressed \[ *vācaka* \] by the whole
+7 This allows Amṛtānanda to end his commentary on the last half-stanza by saying: “What is expressed \[ *vācaka* \] by the whole

 mantra, 8 which is made up of the \[male gods\] Brahma and so forth and of the \[ female ones\] Bharatī, etc., is the total fusion \[in the supreme godhead\] of light \[ *prakāśa* \] and consciousness \[ *vimarśa* \] expanding as *paśyantī* , *madhyamā* , and *vaikharī* .”
 The *śrīvidyā * as a whole, we are to understand, is identical with the divine power insofar as she is the Word \( *vāc* \).
 She holds within herself all the forms and planes of the Word and all the deities and all the cosmos, which we saw in chapter 1 as present in the *śrīcakra* ; she is, phonetically, in a mantric form, what the *śrīcakra* is diagrammatically.